 The lowdown on La Gomera…

 La Gomera is the island that mass tourism thankfully left behind.
 Just arrive and you can feel the uniqueness of the island in the air.
 For starters, you can drive for miles without facing a single traffic light!
 And you’d be totally bonkers not to take full advantage and enjoy a little road trip through the sleepy mountain villages, palm-filled valleys and deep ravines.
+If you are looking forward to do road trip, see here this blog post about Extending Influence.

 To put it into perspective, there are people who travel half the world to see landscapes as beautiful as these.
 And once you get through the 4-hour flight, it’s yours for the taking.